Epworth Freemasons Hospital

 Symptoms of BV, if present, can occur at any time during the menstrual cycle.
 The amount of vaginal discharge that is considered normal varies from woman to woman therefore, any degree of vaginal discharge that is abnormal for a particular woman should be investigated.

-What are the causes of Bacterial Vaginosis?
+What Causes Bacterial Vaginosis?

 Researchers have always had difficulty determining exactly what causes BV.
 At present it seems to be that a combination of multiple bacteria must be present together for BV to develop.
 BV typically features a reduction in the number of the normal hydrogen peroxide producing lactobacilli in the vagina.
 Simultaneously there is an increase in concentration of other types of bacteria, especially anaerobic bacteria (bacteria that grows in the absence of oxygen).
 As a result, the diagnosis and treatment are not as simple as identifying and eradicating a single type of bacteria.
 Why the bacteria combined cause the imbalance is unknown.
-Certain risk factors have been identified that increase your chances of developing BV.

 These include: